Seamonsters-2605/Seamonsters-2605.github.io/docs/first-program/index.md

 def robotInit(self):
 ```

 This line defines a *function* inside the robot class (it is indented to show that it's inside the class).
-Functions in Python group together code that can be called later.
+Functions in Python group together code that can be used ("called") later.
 Certain functions are special in wpilib&mdash;in this case, any code in `robotInit` will be called when the program first starts.
 So this is where we do all the necessary setup, like getting the motors and joysticks.

 The `self` in parentheses is an *argument* to a function.
-Any function inside a class needs "self" as an argument.
+Any function inside a class at least needs "self" as an argument.

 ```python
 self.leftFront = ctre.CANTalon(2)